 Whole chicken, mashed potatoes, collard greens

-Chicken salads: leftover chicken over salad with homemade dressing
+Chicken salads: leftover chicken over salad greens with homemade dressing

 •1 cup green lentils